A 12-day showground. One connected visitor wallet.

-How Australia's largest annual ticketed event ran visitor wallets, self-service top-ups, vendor payments, real-time settlement, and indoor wayfinding from one Ludo deployment.
+How Sydney Royal Easter Show ran visitor wallets, self-service top-ups, vendor transactions, settlement reporting, and indoor maps from one Ludo deployment.

 - operational uptime